-She is a blogger for The Huffington Post, Ms. & bpHope, and a featured bp Magazine columnist.
+Moezzi's writing has appeared in The New York Times, The Washington Post, The Guardian, HuffPost, The Christian Science Monitor, The Daily Beast, Al Arabiya, The South China Morning Post, Hürriyet, The Straits Times, Parabola and The Yale Journal for Humanities in Medicine, among many other outlets.
+She is a blogger for Ms. and bpHope, and a featured bp Magazine columnist.
 Moezzi is also a United Nations Global Expert and an Opinion Leader for the British Council's Our Shared Future initiative.
 She has appeared on CNN, BBC, NPR, HLN, PBS, CSPAN, PRI, Air America and many other radio and television programs, providing commentary on issues ranging from mental health to Iran to feminism to Islam in America and beyond.

 She has worked as a Visiting Professor of Creative Nonfiction at the University of North Carolina Wilmington, an Executive Director of the non-profit interfaith organization 100 People of Faith, and a corporate and non-profit consultant and attorney.
 She has also worked as an investigator with the US Department of Homeland Security reporting to the US Congressional Commission on International Religious Freedom and as an intern covering health and human rights for The Carter Center.
 Other former occupations include waitress, cigar store clerk, fudge confectioner, gift shop attendant, jewelry store clerk, barista and estate lawyer.